occam-ra/occam/doc/occam-user-manual.md

 ## XIV.
 Planned But Not-Yet-Implemented Features

-***Preprocessing data* 1.
+**Preprocessing data.
 Using inputs only for test data**.
 For directed systems, there should be an option to add test set *inputs* to the training set, and have Occam output either a best prediction of the DV for each input record or a conditional probability distribution for the different possible DV values.

 **2. Binning**.
 It should be possible for Occam itself to bin quantitative variables.
 However, binning can be done with a utility program written for Excel available from: http://www.pdx.edu/sysc/research-discrete-multivariate-modeling.